Managing Calls through the Web Interface

 # List of Participants

 You can view the list of subscribers connected to the terminal in the Participants section on the Conference control tab, which automatically appears during a video call.
-To end the call for all of them, use the End for all button.
+To end the connection with all participants, use the End for all button.
 Here, you can also disable the MCU feature if it was previously activated.
+In this case, the area for adding new users to the conference will become inactive.

 You will see the following information about each video call participant: